Case Studies in Hematology: Nonmalignant WBC Disorders

 - Resolution of Case

-- Spurious basophil counts from a hematology analyzer can be caused by all of the following (depending on the analyzer) EXCEPT:
+- Spurious basophil counts from a hematology analyzer can be caused by all of the following (depending on the analyzer) except:

 - What is the most common neoplastic cause of basophilia?